Get all the latest data for Copenhagen

 Are zoning or building rules changing in Copenhagen as of 2026?

-The most important zoning change in Copenhagen right now is the adoption of Kommuneplan 2024 (approved December 2024, publicly announced January 2025), which sets the framework for densification and development in harbor areas and redevelopment zones over the coming years.
+The most important zoning development in Copenhagen is the adoption of Kommuneplan 2024 in December 2024, which is the city's official planning framework and sets the rules for where and how much new housing can be built over the coming years.

 Are foreign-buyer or mortgage rules changing in Copenhagen as of 2026?

-On the mortgage side, the key development is that interest rates have stabilized after the 2023-2024 peak, with Danmarks Nationalbank easing policy rates through 2025; no major new LTV limits or stress test changes are expected, so financing conditions should remain supportive for qualified buyers in 2026.
+On the mortgage side, the key development is that interest rates have stabilized after the 2023 to 2024 peak, with Danmarks Nationalbank easing policy rates through 2025, and no major new loan-to-value limits or stress test changes are expected, so financing conditions should remain supportive for qualified buyers in Copenhagen in 2026.

 You can also read our latest update about mortgage and interest rates in Denmark.